Family Services Volunteers

 • Transporting RMHWM families to and from local hospitals

-• Assisting in setting up car seats should families be transporting children
+• Assisting in setting up car seats should families be transporting children *As required

 • Performing general driving related tasks as require by RMHCWM (Examples include delivering or pick up product to/from other agencies, fueling vehicles, etc.)